-When the scan is finished, you will be given a summary of anything found, what they are and the recommend action for them.
+When the scan is finished, you will be given a summary of anything found, what they are and the recommended action for them.
 You can opt to say a copy of the log for the scan in case you ever need to refer to it.
 Simply click “Export scan log.”

 Then, title and save the log by clicking “Save.”

 It will then open up in a Notepad document for you to see.

 By clicking “Done,” Ad-Aware will take care of what is has found based on those recommendations.

 You will then be redirected to the main menu.